VincenzoRocchi/A4DM/README.md

 # Algorithms and data structures for datascience

-# Repository of the course with the code exercises, examples of the code used during the code and the solved in/class provided exercises.
+# Repository of the course with the code exercises, examples of the code used during the course and the solved in/class provided exercises.

 ## Most common algorithms studied during the course and their running times